renerocksai/sublimeless_zk/README.md

 There are no installers.
 Just download and enjoy.

-The [releases](https://https://github.com/renerocksai/sublimeless_zk/releases) section of the GitHub repository provides binary [downloads](https://https://github.com/renerocksai/sublimeless_zk/releases) for up-to-date versions of both Windows 10 (64bit) and macOs.
+The [releases](https://github.com/renerocksai/sublimeless_zk/releases) section of the GitHub repository provides binary [downloads](https://github.com/renerocksai/sublimeless_zk/releases) for up-to-date versions of both Windows 10 (64bit) and macOs.

 ### Windows

-* Download the windows ZIP (`sublimeless_zk-pre-x.y-win10.zip`) [from the GitHub release archive](https://https://github.com/renerocksai/sublimeless_zk/releases)
+* Download the Windows ZIP (`sublimeless_zk-pre-x.y-win10.zip`) [from the GitHub release archive](https://github.com/renerocksai/sublimeless_zk/releases)
 * Unzip `sublimeless_zk-pre-x.y-win10.zip`
 * In the resulting `sublimeless_zk-pre-x.y-win10` folder, `sublimeless_zk.exe` is the program you want to run.